wavebyrd/great_expectations/docs/docusaurus/docs/core/introduction/gx_overview.md

 ### Set up a GX environment

-A **Data Context** manages the settings and metadata for a GX workflow.
-In GX Core, the Data Context is a Python object that serves as the entrypoint for the [GX Python API](/reference/index.md).
-You use the Data Context to define and run a GX workflow; the Data Context provides access to the configurations, metadata, and actions of your GX workflow components and the results of data validations.
+ You use a **Data Context** to define and run a GX workflow.
+The Data Context is a Python object that provides access to the configurations, metadata, and actions of your GX workflow components and the results of data validations.

 All GX workflows start with the creation of a Data Context.